fshauge/rocket/README.md

 The code is not currently a library.
 It contains code to generate DOM elements as well.
-It might be seperated in the future, but as of now (WIP), it will stay the as is.
+It might be seperated in the future, but as of now (WIP), it will stay as is.

 ## Usage
 Install the dev dependencies and start a development server: